Submissions

 - The author must provide 4-6 keywords that characterize the article content and provide terms for indexing the submission.

-- The undergraduate author (or corresponding author) must sign and adhere to the conditions outlined in the Publication Agreement form.
-It must be uploaded with a submission.
+The undergraduate author (or corresponding author) must sign and adhere to the conditions outlined in the publication agreement, which must be uploaded with the submission.

 - The author(s) confirm(s) that required research ethics approvals have been granted for research with human or animal subjects.